embedded-tools/keil2gcc/README.md

 It converts Keil uVision project file to GCC makefile.
-It also can convert STMCube project to GCC makefile - you just need to select target platform (in STM Cube) to Keil MDK 4 and then convert keil project to GCC.
+It also can convert STMCube project to GCC makefile - you just need to select target platform (in STM Cube) to Keil MDK 4 and then convert keil project to GCC.<br />
 <br />
 This utility goes through Keil project file and creates:<br />
   -makefile with list of all source files included into project<br />